 On a happier note, though, it seems that nature has retaken the region after some period of suffering for all the critters with radiation exposure, increased mutation rates and whatever else happens when you forage mushrooms or hunt rodents brimming with cesium-137.
 Plants and animals flourish now, though there is cause for concern if they’ve finished off all the booze left behind.

 But onward to Drink of the Day.
 The Russians ran the whole Chernobyl show but were not blessed with a great knack for developing cocktails.
 No, we do not consider vodka shots a contribution to the cocktail world.
-And before anyone raises their hand about either the White Russian or Black Russian cocktails, those were invented in Belgium, far west of the Iron Curtain.
+And before anyone raises their hand about either the White Russian or Black Russian cocktails, those were invented in western Europe, far west of the Iron Curtain.
 Now please sit down.